ericguizzo/daic/README.md

 ```python
 dataset = ravdess_mfcc
 ```
-This means that you should treat different preprocessings of the same dataset as they were different datasets in the xval_routine interface
+This means that you should treat different preprocessings of the same dataset as they were different datasets in the xval_routine interface.

+The preprocessing_utils script contains useful function to help the development of the custom preprocessing for a dataset.
+See the preprocessing_RAVDESS script for a detailed example.

 ## AUGMENTATION